Labour Productivity Measures - Provinces and Territories (Annual)

 Data are extracted from administrative files and derived from other Statistics Canada surveys and/or other sources.

-4) The census data (record no. 3901) allow for an industry allocation of self-employed workers and an estimation of their income.
-These data are also used in estimating interprovincial flows of workers and in producing annual benchmarks for the rate of activity in the Territories.
+4) The census data (see Census of Population, record number 3901) allow for an industry allocation of self-employed workers and an estimation of their income.
+These data are also used in estimating interprovincial flows of workers and in producing annual benchmarks for the rate of activity in the territories.

-5) The demography Division (record no. 3605) provides estimates of the population in the Territories.
-These estimates are linked to data from the LFS and the Census, which allows to derive employment benchmarks for these Territories.
+5) The Demography Division (see Estimates of population, by marital status or legal marital Status, age and sex for July 1, Canada, provinces and territories, record number 3605) provides estimates of the population in the territories.
+These estimates are linked to data from the Labour Force Survey and the Census, which allows to derive employment benchmarks for these territories.

-6) The Time-Use cycle of the General Social Survey (record no. 4504), available each 5 years, allows us to impute hours lost due to holidays that are never captured by the LFS.
+6) The time-use cycle data of the General Social Survey (record number 4504), available every five years, allows us to impute hours lost due to holidays that are never captured by the Labour Force Survey.
 This survey is also used to derive a weekly distribution of hours worked for each industry.

-7) Provincial, territorial and national estimates of the gross domestic product (GDP) and of the labour compensation by industry produced by the Industry Accounts Division (IAD)(record no. 1303) are used to identify the universe, extract annual benchmarks of wages and build real GDP by province and business industry.
+7) Provincial, territorial and national estimates of the gross domestic product (GDP) and of the labour compensation by industry produced by the Industry Accounts Division (see Gross Domestic Product by Industry - Provincial and Territorial [Annual], record number 1303) are used to identify the universe, extract annual benchmarks of wages and build real GDP by province or territory and business industry.

-8) The National Economic accounts Division prepares current data on labour compensation (record no. 1902) which are used as benchmarks for years not covered by the IAD.
+8) The National Economic Accounts Division prepares current data on labour compensation (see Provincial and Territorial Gross Domestic Product by Income and by Expenditure Accounts, record number 1902) which are used as benchmarks for years not covered by the Industry Accounts Division.

-9) Tax data slips (T4s -- Statement of Remuneration Paid, T1: Household declaration and PD7 (employer's remittances) collected by the Canada Revenue Agency (CRA) are used to link wages' micro-data to their benchmarks and to fine-tune: the industry allocation of self-employed workers, the interprovincial flows of workers and statistics on multiple job holders.
+9) Tax data slips (T4s - Statement of Remuneration Paid, T1 - Income Tax Return and PD7 - Statement of account for current source deductions) collected by the Canada Revenue Agency are used to link wages' microdata to their benchmarks and to fine-tune the industry allocation of self-employed workers, the interprovincial flows of workers and statistics on multiple job holders.

-10) Until reference year 2012, the Manufacturing and Wholesale Trade Division used to prepare data on the number of jobs in the manufacturing industries (record no. 2103).
+10) Until reference year 2012, the Manufacturing and Wholesale Trade Division used to prepare data on the number of jobs in the manufacturing industries (see Annual Survey of Manufacturing and Logging Industries, record number 2103).

-11) The Environment, Energy and Transportation Statistics Division (EETSD) provides information on employment in Coal Mines (record no. 2147).
+11) The Environment and Energy Statistics Division provides information on employment in coal mines (see Monthly Coal Supply and Disposition Survey, record number 2147).

-12) The Human Resources and Skills Development Canada provides data related to labour strikes to assist in estimating actual hours worked.
+12) Employment and Social Development Canada provides data related to labour strikes to assist in estimating actual hours worked.

-14) Data from US Census Bureau are used for estimating the daily flow of American residents working in Canada.
+14) Data from the U.S. Census Bureau are used for estimating the daily flow of American residents working in Canada.

-There is no unique labour statistics program at Statistics Canada that provides a measure of hours worked that is consistent, both conceptually and with respect to coverage, with the CSNA.
-The CPA fill this void.
-Although the labour statistics produced by the CPA are the result of the integration of data from various surveys and statistical programs, they can be reconciled with the aggregate series produced by the LFS.
+There is no unique labour statistics program at Statistics Canada that provides a measure of hours worked that is consistent, both conceptually and with respect to coverage, with the Canadian System of National Accounts.
+However, the Canadian Productivity Accounts (CPA) fill this void.
+Although the labour statistics produced by the CPAs are the result of the integration of data from various surveys and statistical programs, they can be reconciled with the aggregate series produced by the Labour Force Survey (LFS).

 First of all, we estimate average hours worked or paid by type of work (full-time or part-time work) and the specific weights of these types per class of worker.
 These estimates combine imputations and actual samples according to a weighting system that takes into account minimum sample sizes requirements.
 These vary from 5 to 10 for average hours and from 10 to 20 for full-time employment shares.

 After that, estimations of employment by province and industry are produced.
-For paid workers, the estimations involve a linkage between T4 tax data and the PD7 files whose biggest part is edited by the LSD.
+For paid workers, the estimations involve a linkage between T4 tax data and the PD7 files whose biggest part is edited by the Labour Statistics Division.
 For self-employment, industry allocation derived from census data is fine-tuned with T1 data information.

-This procedure is applied both at the most detailed level available and at a more aggregate level (with a mixture of 2- or 3-digits NAICS).
-This aggregate level minimizes the impact of imputation because its purpose is to derive annual benchmarks of hours by province and Territory to which detailed estimations are then benchmarked.
+This procedure is applied both at the most detailed level available and at a more aggregate level (with a mixture of the North American Industry Classification System two or three digits codes).
+This aggregate level minimizes the impact of imputation because its purpose is to derive annual benchmarks of hours by province and territory to which detailed estimations are then benchmarked.

-The estimation of annual employment benchmarks of the provinces involves some transformations on total employment from the LFS; we must first remove unpaid absentees, then add secondary jobs of multiple job holders and finally add an estimation of the employment in Indian reserves (which are not covered by the LFS).
-It is worth noting that in the Territories, employment estimates are derived from demographic data combined with LFS's rate of activity.
+The estimation of annual employment benchmarks of the provinces involves some transformations on total employment from the LFS; we must first remove unpaid absentees, then add secondary jobs of multiple job holders and finally add an estimation of the employment in First Nations reserves (which are not covered by the LFS).
+It is worth noting that in the territories, employment estimates are derived from demographic data combined with LFS's rate of activity.
 This rate is itself benchmarked to the census data.
 After this, we estimate the interprovincial and international flows of workers in order to bring employment benchmarks, not on the province of residence basis but rather, on the province of work level.
 Here again, census and T4 data as well as some data from the U.S. Census Bureau are combined.
-Finally, the jobs benchmarks must be completed with 2 series not covered by the LFS; the armed forces and the federal government employees working outside Canada.
+Finally, the jobs benchmarks must be completed with 2 series not covered by the LFS: the Canadian Armed Forces members and the federal government employees working outside Canada.
 For this purpose, we use data from the Labour Statistics Division.

-For paid workers, the final industry allocation involves a trade-off between annual wage rates and employment since wages are binding and are usually part of GDP estimations.
-The trade-off is done in such a way that the final wage rate (net from some components not captured by the SEPH) is never far from the initial wage rate - the gap never exceeding 6%.
+For paid workers, the final industry allocation involves a trade-off between annual wage rates and employment since wages are binding and are usually part of gross domestic product estimations.
+The trade-off is done in such a way that the final wage rate (net from some components not captured by the Survey of Employment, Payrolls and Hours) is never far from the initial wage rate, the gap never exceeding 6%.

-For more details, see additional documentation below and see "Annual Measures of the Volume of Work Consistent with the SNA: the Canadian Experience", Methodology Paper Series: National Accounts, Catalogue No. 11F0026MIE2005005.
+For more details, see additional documentation below and see "Annual Measures of the Volume of Work Consistent with the SNA: the Canadian Experience", Economic Analysis Methodology Paper Series: National Accounts, Statistics Canada Catalogue number 11F0026M2005005.